Revolving stage: Present-day use

 Revolving stages are still in use in theater, but benefit from the rise of automation in scenic design.
 The use of a revolving stage in the original staging of Cats was considered revolutionary at the time, with a section of the stalls mounted onto the revolve as well.
 The original London staging of Les Misérables is one of the most notable modern uses of a revolving stage, considered "iconic"; it made sixty-three rotations in each performance.
 Director Trevor Nunn's decision to use the feature was informed by the need for rapid changes of location, especially in light of scenes added to the musical in its adaptation from the original French version.
 The turntable also provided "cinematic" changes of perspective on a scene, and, crucially, permitted the cast to walk against the revolve for dramatic motion.
 Double-rotating stages, known as a concentric revolve, have also been used in theater productions such as Hamilton.
 Having one revolving stage inside of the other allows for more flexibility by allowing each to rotate in different directions or at different speeds.
+Some combine this technology with stage lifts to allow the concentric rings to not only rotate at different speeds, but at different heights, such as those used in Hadestown.

 Other uses

-Today revolving stage are primarily used in marketing and trade shows and constructed in a modular design that can be set up and taken down quickly in different types of venues.
+Today revolving stages are primarily used in marketing and trade shows and constructed in a modular design that can be set up and taken down quickly in different types of venues.
 Driven from the central core or indirectly from an external hub, these stages take advantage of rotating ring couplers to provide rotating power to the stage deck so there is no twisting of power cords or need to reverse the stage.
 In many cases the stage is left rotating for days at a time, carrying a load up to an SUV.

 The revolving stage is also sometimes used at concerts and music festivals, especially larger ones, to allow one band to set up and check their equipment while another opening band is performing.
 This allows for a much faster transition between an opening band and the next one on the lineup.
 One such example was the Goose Lake International Music Festival, held in Michigan in August, 1970.